nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Add feature

 #### What is it?
-The `add` command is a fundamental feature of CookHub and it allows users to easily manage add recipes to their recipe book.
+The `add` command is a fundamental feature of CookHub.
+It allows users to easily manage add recipes to their recipe book.
 By typing this command with the correct command flags, users can add their own recipes, which contain the title, description, steps, ingredients, and tags.

 #### Usage